 5. Foul Smells

 This unpleasant odor is often caused by bacterial or mold growth within the unit, particularly in the water tank or on internal components.
 The use of tap water, which contains minerals and impurities, can exacerbate this issue by creating an environment conducive to microbial growth.
-Additionally, I have found that hard water can lead to mineral buildup or scale, which can also produce bad odors.

 Issue: